-All of these “new sounds” and auditory stimulation may take some time to adjust.
-There is no one size fits all period of adjustment; everyone is different.
+These “new sounds” and auditory stimulation may take some time to adjust.
+There is no one size fits all adjustment period; everyone is different.

 And with the improvement in hearing aid sound quality over the past few years, that period of adjustment has anecdotally reduced significantly.
 But it’s essential to keep in contact with your audiologist to express any concerns you may have.